 We have an open door to the outside where the children are greeted with an amazingly spacious outdoor area.
 All children can access the outside learning environment as and when they would like to do so.
 Staff encourage outdoor learning as a reflection of the children's indoor learning.

-Staff are supporting children at this time of the year to develop their independence skills - putting on and fastening coats, changing between shoes and wellies, accessing the toilet and washing hands by themselves.
+Staff are supporting children to develop their independence skills - putting on and fastening coats, changing between shoes and wellies, accessing the toilet and washing hands by themselves.
 Allowing children to do this at home supports the children's learning in school too.

 We are so lucky to have new families and siblings join the Gilberdyke Community - with this comes a larger FS1 family!
 Our children attend school in a variety of ways and are therefore able to form different friendships and friendship groups depending on the session they are here.
 This enables our children to use their PSED, speaking and listening, and communication skills in a variety of ways.